davidmreed/ktema-org-zola/_posts/2022-02-19-dangers-anonymous-apex.md

 > Inner types are not allowed to have inner types.

 But we only have one inner type here!
 That's perfectly legal in Apex... except when we're in the Execute Anonymous context.
-Here, the entire code block is wrapped in an anonymous outer class by the system, _of which `Foo` is an inner class_.
-That means that in Execute Anonymous, but _not_ anywhere else we use this code, `ShipTonnage` is an illegal inner class of an inner class.
+Here, the entire code block is wrapped in an anonymous outer class by the system, _of which `TransitRequest` is an inner class_.
+That means that in Execute Anonymous, but _not_ anywhere else we use this code, `ShipManifest` is an illegal inner class of an inner class.

-(You could move `ShipTonnage` out of the context of `TransitRequest` to allow it compile in Anonymous Apex, but it's a better plan to switch to different tools for testing an exploration, such as writing Apex unit tests).
+(You could move `ShipManifest` out of the context of `TransitRequest` to allow it compile in Anonymous Apex, but it's a better plan to switch to different tools for testing an exploration, such as writing Apex unit tests).

 For the same underlying reason, you cannot use the `static` keyword on a method defined in a class in your Anonymous Apex: [inner classes cannot use the `static` keyword](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_static.htm), and every class in Anonymous Apex is an inner class.